jeanbarbier/jeanbarbier/index.md

 It is also a great moment to join the Trieste (data) science community thanks to the newly created [Data Science & Artificial Intelligence Institute](https://www.ictp.it/about-ictp/media-centre/news/2021/4/data-science-institute-mou.aspx), see also [here](https://www.sissa.it/news/data-science-artificial-intelligence-institute-born).

-**PhD positions on the project are available too** but funded through the PhD program in [Theoretical and Scientific Data Science at SISSA](https://datascience.sissa.it/phd-in-theoretical-and-scientific-data-science).
+**PhD positions on the project are available too**, but funded through the PhD program in [Theoretical and Scientific Data Science at SISSA](https://datascience.sissa.it/phd-in-theoretical-and-scientific-data-science).
 Check [here for the latest call](https://pica.cineca.it/sissa/phd-datascience-01-2022/) or contact me directly to discuss other opportunities.

 Feel free to drop me a mail me to know more about the project and do not hesitate to spread the word :)